I have completely filled my recycle cart. What can I do with my excess recyclables?

-Shredded paper must be packaged in a clear or clear blue bag before being placed into your recycle bin.
+Shredded paper must be collected in a clear or clear coloured bag before being placed into your recycle bin.
 Our machines cannot sort loose shredded paper due to its size, therefore it must be manually sorted by our fantastic employees.
 Please note that small squares, paper strips, and confetti should not be placed loosely in your recycle bin.
 Placing shredded paper into a black bag is not acceptable as our facility workers remove the bags from the belt by hand and cannot ensure only shredded paper is in the bag.

 Can food contaminated cardboard (ie: pizza boxes) be placed in my recycle bin?

 Yes and no. The portion of clean cardboard that is not contaminated with food waste can be placed into your recycle bin and the oil-saturated or contaminated part must be thrown in the compost or garbage.

 Loraas Recycle does not accept this specific recyclable item.
 Where do I take it to get recycled (ie: batteries, styrofoam, light bulbs)?